Warner Books’ Purple Prose Gothic Lady

 Brandewyne attended Wichita State University.
 She would go on to graduate cum laude with a BA honors degree in journalism and a minor in music and history.
-Eventually, she went on to earn a master’s degree in communications.
+Eventually, Brandewyne went on to earn a master’s degree in communications.

-Brandewyne has been married twice.
+The author has been married twice.
 Although both marriages ended in divorce, her first marriage to musician Gary Brock resulted in one child.
 They had a son named Shane.

 Sadly, there would be some acrimony between Brandewyne’s first ex-husband and her and her family.
-In 2006 a Wichita jury found AuthorHouse, a PO (or Vanity Press-publisher) guilty of publishing a book that was libelous against Brandewyne.
+In 2006 a Wichita jury found AuthorHouse, a PO (or Vanity Press publisher) guilty of publishing a book that was libelous against Brandewyne.